 Seems kinda ineffectual and unimaginative that against literal magical/divine foes, the best retaliation that can be mustered by the writers of this mega-superhero tale (Zak Penn and Joss Whedon) is that the heroes “punch” demons flying around on bad motor scooters.
 (Even the grand resolution, though a jaw-dropping sequence, is nothing more than the old “destroy-the-source-to-destroy-the-minions” gambit.)

 Whedon does it again – imbues this ostensibly kickapoo punch-em-up movie with real personality.
 Even if you did not meet the individual heroes in their own films over the past few years, they are each presented as a throbbing personality crisis, no emotion spared.
-Except maybe for Captain America (Chris Evans), whose wooden delivery makes us suspect he landed this job on the cerulean dreaminess of his eyes.
-You see, he’s frozen his facial muscles in place, for fear that if he moves them one iota, he’ll stop looking super-pretty.
+Except maybe for Captain America/Steve Rogers (Chris Evans), whose wooden delivery makes us suspect he landed this job on the cerulean dreaminess of his eyes.
+You see, he’s frozen his facial muscles in place, for fear that if he moves them one iota, he’ll stop looking like a Chippendale’s dancer.
 And Jesus! – look at the size of his biceps!

-And then we see Chris Hemsworth’s biceps – and they’re even bigger!
-Hemsworth once again brings the hammer as thunder god Thor on mad steroids; half-brother to Loki, and therefore forced to speak in a British accent (for an Aussie, that’s an eternal annoyance).
+And then we see Chris Hemsworth‘s biceps – and they’re even bigger!
+Hemsworth brings the hammer as thunder god Thor on rad steroids; half-brother to Loki, and therefore forced to speak in a British accent (for an Aussie, that’s an eternal annoyance).

-Robert Downey Jr. is Tony Stark/Iron Man, now plonking his ginger assistant Pepper (Gwyneth Paltrow cameo), and bequeathed the best dialog; so cheeky, arrogant and sarcastic that Brad Pitt called from OCEAN’S ELEVEN and wanted his insouciance back.
-His armor is the damned coolest thing about this movie, and when he is flying up into the wormhole firing his hand-blasters at demons, his power is awe-inspiring.
+Robert Downey Jr. is Iron Man/Tony Stark, now plonking his ginger assistant Pepper (Gwyneth Paltrow cameo), and bequeathed the best dialogue; so cheeky, arrogant and sarcastic that Brad Pitt called from OCEAN’S ELEVEN and wanted his insouciance back.
+His armor is the damned coolest thing about this movie, and when he is flying around firing his hand-blasters at demons, his power is awe-inspiring.
 Now if only he had an iron pearbottom…

-Bruce Banner/Hulk is dork-cool Mark Ruffalo.
+Hulk/Bruce Banner is dork-cool Mark Ruffalo.
 Love that guy; perfectly cast as the most unruffled guy in the room (unruffaloed?), even though harboring the most internal rage.
-In this third major movie featuring the Hulk (after HULK and THE INCREDIBLE HULK), he can apparently change green at will.
+In this third major movie featuring the Hulk (after HULK and THE INCREDIBLE HULK), he can apparently change green and fluffy at will.
 “That’s my secret – I’m always angry!”
 (Hey, I must be a Hulk!)
-Banner and Stark exchange much tech jargon that means absolutely nothing, but their quiet moments are powerful.
-Matter of fact, all the heroes have their portion of quiet time, which director Whedon effortlessly makes compelling, and their dissent is the most interesting element of the movie.
-Marvel Comics were always canny at setting up Marvel Team-Ups where the moral ambiguity of the situation set heroes at odds with one another – and Whedon somehow captured that lightning.
+Banner and Stark engage in much tech jargon that means absolutely nothing, but their quiet moments are powerful, almost poignant.
+Matter of fact, all the heroes have their quiet time for feelings, which director Whedon effortlessly makes compelling, and their dissent is the most interesting element of the movie, especially Steve’s and Tony’s argument about “Take that suit off – what are you?”
+“Go get your suit on!”
+“No, *you* take your clothes off!”
+“No, *I’ll* take your clothes off!” etc. Marvel Comics was always canny at creating Marvel Team-Ups where the moral ambiguity of the situation set heroes at odds with one another – and Whedon somehow captured that lightning.

-Down the list, we have archer Hawkeye (Jeremy Renner), who can apparently claim superhero status because he has good aim and his arrows explode.
+Down the list, we have archer Hawkeye/Clint Barton (Jeremy Renner), who can apparently claim superhero status because he has good aim and his arrows explode.
 I guess Rambo can fill out that application form then.
-Hawkeye and thigh-jitsu expert Black Widow (Scarlett Johansson) have been re-rendered by this movie franchise as two CIA assassins with a spanky sexual tension.
-One would think these two mere humans would get lost amidst the super soldiers, iron men and gods, but again, Whedon gives us even their little patticake moments and doesn’t lose our interest.
+Renner was apparently unhappy with his role, because he signed up to be a superhero and for half the movie, he is a possessed bottom bitch for Loki.
+He is brought back to his senses when his woman bashes his head on a metal pipe, which is the correct way to bring a man back to his senses.
+Hawkeye and thigh-jitsu expert Black Widow/Natasha Romanoff (Scarlett Johansson) have been re-rendered by this movie franchise as two CIA assassins with a spanky sexual tension.
+One would think these two mere humans would get lost amidst the super soldiers, iron men and gods, but again, Whedon can even turn focus to their little patticake moments without losing our interest.
 And did I mention Scarlett Johansson’s leather pearbottom?

 Clark Gregg appears for the umpteenth time as SHIELD Agent Coulson, now with a first name, Phil, and a predilection for Captain America trading cards (like the rest of us he-men, going bi for Cap’s biceps).
 Two of the film’s surprising touching moments involve Coulson’s trading cards and his first name.
 Further, deponent sayeth not. “…and this one’s for Phil!…”